armory/documentation/_spinnaker/pacrd.md

 ### Updating pipelines

-Pipelines can be updated in one of two ways:
+You can update a pipeline in one of two ways:

-1. Re-applying the pipeline manifest in your repository
+- Reapply the pipeline manifest in your repository
    - `kubectl apply -f pipeline.yaml`
-1. Editing the pipeline manifest in-cluster
+- Edit the pipeline manifest in-cluster
    - `kubectl edit pipeline myapplicationpipeline`

-In both cases, when a pipeline is updated in your Kubernetes cluster, the changes propagate into Spinnaker shortly.
+When you update your pipeline in Kubernetes, the changes propagate into Spinnaker.
 If an error occurs during the update, your pipeline may show an `ErrorFailedUpdate` state.
 You can see the details of that failure by describing the resource and looking in the "Events" section:

 ```
 kubectl describe pipeline myapplicationpipeline